lukaszraczylo/mass/Readme.md

 ```
 $ mass -h

-Mass is a simple tool for DevOps created to make cloud infrastructure
+Mass is a simple tool for DevOps created to make cloud infrastructure management easy.
-management easy.
 Usage:
       $ mass [options]

 where [options] are:
-  -a, --all            Show all the accounts, no filtering, no accounts and
+  -a, --all                        Show all the accounts, no filtering, no accounts and clouds separation.
-                       clouds separation.
   -c, --account=<s>                Cloud account set in your configuration file
   -l, --cloud=<s>                  Cloud service you'd like to use.
-Must comply with your
+Must comply with your settings file.
-                       settings file.
   -o, --config=<s>                 Configuration file path.
-If non specified - using
+If non specified - using ~/.config.yaml
-                       ~/.config.yaml
   -d, --debug=<i>                  Debug and its level.
-Lower debug level equals to less
+Lower debug level equals to less information printed.
-                       information printed.
 (Default: 0)
+  -f, --filter=<s>                 Filtering results.
+Please refer to README.md for filters documentation.
   -r, --raw=<s>                    Printing out without tables, separator of your choice.
 (Default: ;;)
   -e, --region=<s>                 Cloud account region to use
+  -x, --external                   Use external IP ( for SSH )
+  -i, --internal, --no-internal    Use internal IP ( for SSH ) (default: true)
+  -s, --ssh                        Open SSH connection to all the results
   -v, --version                    Print version and exit
   -h, --help                       Show this message
 ```

 ### Roadmap

 * filtering list of instances by any field
 * add filtering by region
-* make SSH switch work